-Steve is Chief Executive of the Royal Berkshire NHS Foundation Trust, a post he has held since January 2017.
-Steve’s NHS career dates back more than 30 years.
+Steve is Chief Executive of the Royal Berkshire NHS Foundation Trust, a role he has held since January 2017.
+Steve’s NHS career dates back 35 years and includes both clinical and managerial responsibilities.
 He began training as a nurse in 1987 and has gone on to hold a number of senior roles.
-He chairs the Patient Safety and Clinical Improvement […]
+He chairs the […]

 Geri has over 30 years’ experience as a therapeutic radiographer, working clinically in both planning and treatment, in service management and quality management.
 She has been involved in national initiatives to improve patient safety in radiotherapy.

 Eileen leads on the Maternity and Neonatal Safety Improvement Programme and continues to practise clinically as a midwife.
 Eileen has held various NHS positions including operational, supervision and quality improvement roles.
 She is project lead for the award-winning intelligent intermittent auscultation in labour programme.

 Fran has worked in a variety of roles within the NHS including in data and information, public health, as GP practice manager and, within the Oxford AHSN as Dementia Clinical Network Manager and then Mental Health Programme Manager.
 She has facilitated increasing access of older people to psychological therapies for anxiety and depression , and […]